amin-nejad/amin-nejad.github.io/_posts/2021-01-20-ubuntu-to-mac.md

 Nothing to do with developing really but it's worth mentioning how good:

 - the battery life is.
-I can easily work a full day on a single charge and still have plenty of battery left at the end of it.
-It's unbelievable.
+I can easily work a full day on a single charge and still have plenty of battery left at the end of it which is still surprises me.
 The fan is extremely quiet too and it doesn't get hot either.

 - the display is.
 The 4k retina display is almost too indulgent.
-Not really a game changer but it's a nice-to-have
+Not really a game changer but it's definitely a nice-to-have

 - [Alfred](https://www.alfredapp.com/) is.
-It's a productivity app which just makes your life easier only available on Mac
+It's a productivity app which just makes your life easier (only available on mac)

 # Final thoughts